In the last days, instruction will go forth from Zion...

-A:[In the seminar, it’s mentioned that Jesus did not wear his hair long, as often shown, since he was a Nazarene (a person from Nazareth) and not a Nazirite, with which this is often confused.
+A:[In the seminar, it’s mentioned that Jesus did not wear his hair long, as is often shown in Christian art, since he was a Nazarene (a person from Nazareth) and not a Nazirite (a person who has taken a Nazirite vow to grow out his hair) with which this is often confused.
 When we show him with long hair, we are actually dishonoring him.]
 The reference to long hair as a dishonor (or disgrace, shame) is 1 Cor.
-11:14: "Doesn’t nature itself teach you that if a man has long hair, it is a disgrace to him?"
-Paul’s appeal to "nature" here, in talking to Gentile converts to the faith, is an appeal to generally accepted norms that were shared by human society as a whole: both by Jews and Gentiles.
-That this was the common view at the time can be substantiated both by historical references as well as iconographic evidence.
+11:14: Doesn’t nature itself teach you that if a man has long hair, it is a disgrace to him?
+Paul’s appeal to nature here, in talking to Gentile converts to the faith, is an appeal to generally accepted social norms that were shared both by Jews and Gentiles.
+That this was the common view at the time can be substantiated both by historical references as well as pictorial images and statues.

-(For more on this topic, see the Index category Jesus.)
+(For more on this topic, see the index category Jesus.)

 A: There are always a lot of strange stories and tales coming from the Middle East and Israel in particular.
-It’s a place that sparks people’s imaginations in a way that other places do not--sometimes even driving them over the boundary of sanity (as in the "Jerusalem Syndrome," when people come to Israel and suddenly become convinced they are a personality from the Bible).
+It’s a place that sparks people’s imaginations in a way that other places do not—sometimes even driving them over the boundary of sanity (as in the Jerusalem Syndrome, in which people come to Israel and suddenly become convinced they are a personality from the Bible).
 For this reason, it’s always very important to check carefully any stories coming from the Middle East.

 Q: Were women baptized (submerged) in the old Jewish